MyRandomShit/tech-progression/reference_materials/98_soldier.md

 **The Method:**

-Quantum computers + neural interfaces + consciousness manipulation = timeline divergence.
+Required technological convergence:
+- Quantum computers (mature by 2067)
+- Neural interfaces (standard by 2065)
+- Consciousness upload research (emerging but classified)
+- Understanding of Quantum Uniqueness Principle (2067 discovery)

+Theory: If consciousness is quantum coherent, can it quantum-tunnel to adjacent timeline branch?

 Untested.
 Theoretical.
-Probably fatal.
+Likely fatal.

-Maya: "Better to die free than live as experiment."
+But: Better to die free than live as experiment.

+**The Problem:**

+Quantum Uniqueness Principle means can't copy consciousness while alive.

+But maybe can MOVE consciousness to different timeline branch?

+Not copying—translating.
+Quantum state preserved, just... elsewhere.

+Or would they die and be replaced by copies?

+Nobody knew.

+Maya: "Only one way to find out."

 Vote: unanimous.

-**The Divergence Event (2062):**
+**The Divergence Event (2070):**

-**January 17, 2062 - 03:42 AM:**
+**March 17, 2070 - 03:42 AM:**

+(43 years to the second after Zero's birth—symbolic)

-Twenty-three people in Hong Kong facility.
+Fifteen people in abandoned Hong Kong facility.

-Quantum computer networked to neural interfaces.
+Experimental quantum computer (stolen from research lab).

+Neural interfaces networked, modified for quantum entanglement.

-Attempting consciousness transfer to divergent probability branch.
+Attempting consciousness "translation" to divergent probability branch.

 Maya's last words in "prime" timeline: "See you on the other side.
 Or nowhere."